Moofbytes/PyGAF/docs/.ipynb_checkpoints/index-checkpoint.rst

 .. note::

-   This project is under active development.
+   PyGAF and this documentation are under active development, but please download and try it out.

 Contents
 --------